CEO Pay Calculator

 Industry Context

-Across the 99 industries tracked here, the spread in median CEO compensation is wide.
+Across the 22 industries tracked here, the spread in median CEO compensation is wide.
 Tech, financial services, and pharmaceuticals tend to cluster at the top because equity grants are large and stock prices have appreciated.
 Utilities and consumer staples typically run lower because pay packages are more cash-weighted and stock-price upside is constrained by regulation.
 Comparing a CEO to peers in the same industry is more informative than comparing across sectors — a $25M package may be top-quartile in one industry and middle-of-the-pack in another.
-The site's industry pages show median compensation, median pay ratios, and grade distributions for each peer group.
+The site's industry pages show average and median SEC-disclosed CEO compensation for each peer group.

 For more on how the components of CEO pay fit together, read How CEO Pay Works, Stock Options vs RSUs, and How to Read a Proxy Statement.